-The power of aromatherapy is such that you can reset your intentions for the day, going from stress to relaxed, from feeling sluggish to energised.
-Just don't expect to reap the same benefits from you regular perfume as synthetic perfume oils are not the same as essential oils, which are extracted from plants.
+The power of aromatherapy is such that you can reset your intentions for the day, going from stress to relaxed, from feeling sluggish to energized.
+Just don't expect to reap the same benefits from your regular perfume as synthetic perfume oils are not the same as essential oils, which are extracted from plants.

 "Each essential oil has its own signature and triggers its own emotional and physiological response when we smell it," says aromatherapy expert Annee De Mamiel.
 "That's why aromatherapy can be used to engage the parasympathetic nervous system to slow the effects of stress."

-Now, more than ever, how and when we wear fragrance is ballpark.
+Now, more than ever, how and when we wear fragrance is a ballpark.
 It's all about how a scent makes us feel.
-For those wondering whether a fragrance - synthetic or aromatherapy-based - can really inject the missing feel-good factor into our lives, studies show a massive 75 per cent of emotions are triggered by smell.
+For those wondering whether a fragrance - synthetic or aromatherapy-based - can really inject the missing feel-good factor into our lives, studies show a massive 75 percent of emotions are triggered by smell.

 So if you want to slither between silk sheets, wearing nothing but pearls and a fragrance you imagine rich people smell of, then that's your call.